ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-05-atmospheric-sensing/04-lesson-04-temp-hum-press.md

 ![makecode-kitronik-aqb-temperature-37](assets/makecode-kitronik-aqb-temperature-37.png)

-The code is now ready to be flashed on the micro:bit.
+The micro:bit is now ready to be flashed with code.
+Press the download button to transfer the code to the micro:bit.

-TODO:NOTE AND IMAGE ABOUT THE PROCESS LENGTHY PROCESS.

-<div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:S41590-25281-54010-62696" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>